Internationalized Travel Domain Names

 Guidelines for the .nyc's DRP might also be guided by various "Laws of the Internet" (see sidebar).
 See this Wikipedia entry as a primer.See the Rugby vs. Rugby discussion for a discussion of sector contention.

 Connecting.nyc will limit those who can purchase a .nyc domain to those with a strong New York City nexus or connection.
-The criteria for establishing nexus will include property ownership, business license, and voter registration.
+The criteria for establishing nexus will include residence, property ownership, and business license.
 For examples of nexus requirements see:

 - Singapore - Domain Name Registration Agreement